cfsengineering/cpacspy/README.rst

 - Install Miniconda: https://docs.conda.io/en/latest/miniconda.html

-- Clone this repository and create a Conda environment with the following command:
+- Clone this repository and create a Conda environment with the following commands:

 .. code-block:: bash